-"(a) Except as provided in subsections (b) and (e), within 24 hours of arrival at a 24-hour facility described in G.S.
+- "(a) Except as provided in subsections (b) and (e), within 24 hours of arrival at a 24-hour facility described in G.S.
 122C-252, the respondent shall be examined by a physician.
 This physician shall not be the same physician who completed the certificate or examination under the provisions of G.S.
 122C-261.1 or G.S.
 122C-263(a).
 The examination shall include but is not limited to the assessment specified in G.S.
-122C-263(c).

-- If the physician finds that the respondent is mentally ill and is dangerous (1) to himself, self, as defined by G.S.
+122C-263(c). - (1) If the physician finds that the respondent is mentally ill and is dangerous to himself, self, as defined by G.S.
 122C-3(11)a., or others, as defined by G.S.
 122C-3(11)b., or is mentally retarded and, because of an accompanying behavior disorder, is dangerous to others, as defined in G.S.
-122C-3(11)b., he the physician shall hold the respondent at the facility pending the district court hearing. - If the physician finds that the respondent meets the criteria for (2) outpatient commitment under G.S.
-122C-263(d)(1), he-the physician shall show his these findings on the physician's examination report, release the respondent pending the district court hearing, and notify the clerk of superior court of the county where the petition was initiated of his these findings.
+122C-3(11)b., he the physician shall hold the respondent at the facility pending the district court hearing. - (2) If the physician finds that the respondent meets the criteria for outpatient commitment under G.S.
+122C-263(d)(1), he-the physician shall show his-these findings on the physician's examination report, release the respondent pending the district court hearing, and notify the clerk of superior court of the county where the petition was initiated of his-these findings.
 In addition, the examining physician shall show on the examination report the name, address, and telephone number of the proposed outpatient treatment physician or center.
-He-The physician shall give the respondent a written notice listing the name, address, and telephone number of the proposed outpatient treatment physician or center and directing the respondent to appear at that address at a specified date and time.
-The examining physician before the appointment shall notify by telephone and shall send a copy of the notice and his the examination report to the proposed outpatient treatment physician or center. - If the physician finds that the respondent does not meet the criteria for (3) commitment under either G.S.
+He-The physician shall give the respondent a written notice listing the name, address, and telephone number of the proposed outpatient treatment physician or

+(3) If the physician finds that the respondent does not meet the criteria for commitment under either G.S.
 122C-263(d)(1) or G.S.
-122C-263(d)(2), he-the physician shall release the respondent and the proceedings shall be terminated. - (4) If the respondent is released under subdivisions (2) or (3) of this subsection, the law-enforcement-law enforcement officer or other person designated to provide transportation shall return the respondent to the originating county. - If the physician or eligible psychologist has reason to believe that the (5) respondent is mentally retarded, the physician or eligible psychologist shall proceed according to the provisions of Part 7A of this Article unless the respondent was sent to the 24-hour facility pursuant to the provisions of G.S.
+122C-263(d)(2), he-the physician shall release the respondent and the proceedings shall be terminated.

+(4) If the respondent is released under subdivisions (2) or (3) of this subsection, the law-enforcement-law enforcement officer or other person designated to provide transportation shall return the respondent to the originating county.respondent's residence in the originating county or, if requested by the respondent, to another location in the originating county.

+If the physician or eligible psychologist has reason to believe that the respondent is mentally retarded, the physician or eligible psychologist shall proceed according to the provisions of Part 7A of this Article unless the respondent was sent to the 24-hour facility pursuant to the provisions of G.S.
 15A-1003 or G.S.
+15A-1321."

-15A-1321." - (b) G.S 122C-266(e) reads as rewritten: - If the 24-hour facility described in G.S.
+(b) G.S 122C-266(e) reads as rewritten:

+"(e) If the 24-hour facility described in G.S.
 122C-252 or G.S.
-122C-262 is the facility in which the first examination by a physician or eligible psychologist occurred and is the same facility in which the respondent is held, the second examination must shall occur not later than the following regular working day." - Sec.
+122C-262 is the facility in which the first examination by a physician or eligible psychologist occurred and is the same facility in which the respondent is held, the second examination must shall occur not later than the following regular working day."

+Sec.
 16. (a) G.S.
-122C-268(a) reads as rewritten: - A hearing shall be held in district court within 10 days of the day the respondent is taken into law enforcement custody pursuant to G.S.
+122C-268(a) reads as rewritten:

+"(a) A hearing shall be held in district court within 10 days of the day the respondent is taken into law enforcement custody pursuant to G.S.
 122C-261(e).
-122C-

-261(e), 122C-261.1, or 122C-262.
+122C-261(e).
+122C-261.1, or 122C-262.
 A continuance of not more than five days may be granted upon motion of: